 I guess you're talking about the input option, where you have to actually type in the answer to each card.
 Personally the only time I would ever consider doing this is to learn Chinese characters (or another difficult script).
 Inputting things is very strenuous and slows you down massively.

 I've been influenced in this regard a lot by what Steve Kaufmann talks about in acquiring language.
 However intently you try to learn something, your brain will forget some of it.

-As a result it's a much better strategy to to aim for high-volume, accept that you will forget some of it, and just keep going.
+As a result, it's a much better strategy to aim for high volume, accept that you will forget some of it, and just keep going.
 Play the numbers game.
 So in the case of Chinese characters, as Steve says, you would practise 30 a day with the hope of remembering 10.

 If you relate this approach to general language learning, you would read as much as possible and aim to take in language naturally through that method, on the understanding that you would read 100 words and maybe remember five.